ckuelker/www.pankyll.org/README.markdown

 ## License And Copyright

 This repository is a merge from different sources.
 All files are copyrighted and licensed by their authors.
+Please refer to the source code repository.
+The information for this external repositories is for courtesy only

 ### pankyll-documentation